magidevv/playwright_web/README.md

 The repository includes the following key directories and files:

 - `.github`: Configuration files for GitHub actions.
-- `node_modules`: Directory containing project dependencies.
-- `test-results`: Placeholder for storing test results and reports.
-- `allure-results`: Directory for storing Allure test report data.
-- `allure-report`: Directory for generated Allure test reports.
-- `my-allure-report`: Additional directory for generated Allure test reports.
 - `data`: Directory for project data files.
-  - `system-messages.json`: JSON file containing system messages data.
-  - `test-data.js`: JavaScript file containing test-specific data.
+- `helper`: Directory for helper classes for testing.
 - `tests`: Directory for organizing test files.
   - `pages`: Test page objects.
   - `specs`: Test spec files.
-- `.env`: Environment variables configuration file (if needed).
+- `.env.example`: Environment variables configuration file (for example).
 - `.gitignore`: File specifying which files and directories to ignore in version control.
-- `package-lock.json`: Lock file specifying the exact versions of dependencies.
 - `package.json`: Project's package file with dependencies and scripts.
 - `playwright.config.js`: Configuration file for Playwright tests.